 Bonds create a balance in our portfolios and are typically viewed as a conservative investment.
 Bonds tend to provide you with a steady stream of income and react differently to how stocks react to market conditions.

 A lot of investment pros will tell you, “When interest rates go up, the value of bonds go down.”
 Likewise, “When interest rates go down, the value of bonds go up.”
-We’ll discuss this in a future article for this series on “All About Bonds.”

-Depending on what makes you sleep at night or how you handle watching the markets go sky high one day and fall to earth hell another day, helps you determine if and when you should invest in Bonds.
+Depending on what makes you sleep at night or how you handle watching the markets go sky high one day and fall to hell earth another day, helps you determine if and when you should invest in Bonds.

 Ok, back to bonds.
 Here’s a quick list of bond types.